The Beast of Hollow Mountain (1956)

 - Panchito (Mario Navarro, The Magnificent 7).
 The far-too-cute little boy, who keeps needing rescuing.
 Especially after his father disappears into the swamp, where the cattle keep vanishing.

 - Pancho (Pascual García Peña).
 Panchito’s father, the town drunk.
-A man who’s been driven to drink by the recent death of his wife.
+The recent death of his wife has driven him to drink.
 Despite this, Jimmy gives him a second chance by hiring him and his son.
 Pancho is grateful … and sadly, his loyalty leads to his death.